JeffWeinell/REEs/README.md

 [References](#References)

 <a name="Description"></a>
-# Description of SnakeCap probe set
+## What is the SnakeCap probe set?

 The SnakeCap probe set was designed to facilitate targeted DNA sequencing for phylogenomic studies across and within diverse lineages of snakes (e.g. [Weinell et al. 2024](https://doi.org/10.1098/rsos.240064)).